Monlo/Monlo/README.md

 ## Hi there 👋

 👩🏽‍💻 I'm Monserrat Lopez, a Mexican economist and Data Science learner.
-My goal is to use data and technology to tackle the biggest challenges faced by society today.
+My goal is to use data and technology for social good.

 👩🏽‍🎓 I'm currently pursuing a Master's in Data Science for Public Policy at the Hertie School and I'm a Data for Good Scholarship holder.

-🔍 I have over six years of professional experience in data-driven research and policy analysis, working with NGOs on violence and impunity in Mexico.
+🔍 I have over six years of professional experience in data-driven research and policy analysis.
+Currently I'm a Student Assistant at the Weizenbaum Institut in the research group Digital Economy, Internet Ecosystem & Internet Policy.

 🌱 I am also the co-founder of Hijas de Internet (Daughters of the Internet), a digital platform advocating for more inclusive digital spaces.